 Statutes of limitation may also differ depending on the situation.
 In the case of a motorcycle accident involving a government official, you may need to contact the municipality much earlier than two years after the accident.

 The skilled Fort Wayne personal injury lawyers at Blackburn Romey will aggressively advocate for you during every stage of your motorcycle accident claim or lawsuit.
-For a free case evaluation and legal consultation with a skilled Fort Wayne, IN motorcycle accident lawyer, please call us at 833-264-0903 or contact us online today.
+For a free case evaluation and legal consultation, please call us at 833-FOR-HELP or contact us online today.

-Tom Blackburn, "The man with the bike" riding a motorcycle in IndianaThe knowledgeable Fort Wayne motorcycle accident attorneys like Tom Blackburn can investigate the circumstances of your accident and file a claim or lawsuit against all potentially responsible parties.
-Since 1985, his practice has been exclusively limited to personal injury, motorcycle accidents, and wrongful death law.
-We can help you recover the damages you deserve for your injuries.
+Tom Blackburn can investigate your accident and file a claim or lawsuit against all responsible parties.
+Since 1985, he has focused exclusively on personal injury, motorcycle accidents, and wrongful death cases.
+We can help you recover the compensation you deserve for your injuries.